-Why Include Future Expenses?
-Car accidents can lead to long-term costs that extend beyond initial medical bills and repairs.
-Including these expected future expenses helps provide a more comprehensive settlement estimate.
+Why include future expenses?
+Accidents can lead to long-term costs beyond initial medical bills and repairs.
+Including expected future expenses provides a more comprehensive estimate.

-This multiplier estimates non-economic damages based on the severity of pain and suffering.
+This multiplier estimates non-economic damages (pain and suffering) based on severity.

 This is only an estimate by DJC Law.
 Actual settlements vary based on jurisdiction, liability, insurance coverage, and other factors.